 Click here to download the brochure

-Q: Microsoft recently announced that they will no longer support Skype phones in 2023.
+Q: Microsoft announced that they will no longer support Skype phones in 2023.
 Will CallTower’s Native Skype for Business continue to support Skype phones past July 31, 2023?)?

 A: CallTower’s Native SfB Solution is on Skype for Business Server 2019.
 Skype for Business Server 2019 is unaffected by Microsoft decision to no longer support these devices.
 The Skype phones will continue to be supported by CallTower in our private cloud environment.